MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ![](media/nginx.png)

+> **Note:**  If the web request times out, make sure you're connecting to the container host IP address (IP for the virtual machine) not the IP address for the container (172.16.0.2).

 At this point, feel free to update the website.
 Copy in your own sample website, or run the following command in the webserver container to replace the nginx welcome page with a ‘Hello World’ web page.

 ``` powershell